Freddsle/fedRBE/batchcorrection/README.md

 3. **Each Client** uploads their data and `config.yml` to their local FeatureCloud instance.
 4. **Start the Project**: `fedRBE` runs securely, never sharing raw data.

-See [HOW TO GUIDE](https://freddsle.github.io/fedRBE/docs/how_to_guide.html) for guidance on creating and joining projects.
+See the [How To Guide](https://freddsle.github.io/fedRBE/docs/how_to_guide.html) for project setup and client onboarding.
-Please note that an account and login is required for this to protect the federated workflow from malicious participants.
+A FeatureCloud account is required to restrict project access to invited participants.

 ---